V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot.md

 $MD - Disables the steppers, power them down.

 $CD=config.yaml - saves any config changes you make to the file.
 To allow it to be there after a reboot.

+$S - This shows all the values, the config file does not contain them all only changes from default.

 ## Laser tips